ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ### Configuration Properties ### {#config-repr-config-properties}

-The CBOR map MUST include the following configuration parameters:
+The CBOR map MUST include the following configuration parameters, which are defined in {{iana-ace-groupcomm-parameters}} of this document.

-* 'hkdf', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the HKDF algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
+* 'hkdf', which specifies the HKDF Algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'hkdf' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 3.2.1 of I-D.ietf-ace-oscore-profile}}.

+* 'pub_key_enc', which specifies the encoding of public keys used in the OSCORE group, encoded as a CBOR integer.
+Possible values are the same ones admitted for the 'pub\_key\_enc' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

+* 'group_mode', encoded as a CBOR simple value.
+Its value is True if the OSCORE group uses the group mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, or False otherwise.

-* 'alg', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the AEAD algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
-Possible values are the same ones admitted for the 'alg' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 3.2.1 of I-D.ietf-ace-oscore-profile}}.
+* 'sign_enc_alg', which is formatted as follows.
+If the configuration parameter 'group_mode' has value False, this parameter has as value the CBOR simple value Null.
+Otherwise, this parameter specifies the Signature Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode, encoded as a CBOR text string or a CBOR integer.
+Possible values are the same ones admitted for the 'sign_enc_alg' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

-* 'sign_alg', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the countersignature algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
+* 'sign_alg', which is formatted as follows.
+If the configuration parameter 'group_mode' has value False, this parameter has as value the CBOR simple value Null.
+Otherwise, this parameter specifies the Signature Algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'sign_alg' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

-* 'sign_params', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the additional parameters for the countersignature algorithm used in the OSCORE group, encoded as a CBOR array.
+* 'sign_params', which is formatted as follows.
+If the configuration parameter 'group_mode' has value False, this parameter has as value the CBOR simple value Null.
+Otherwise, this parameter specifies the additional parameters for the Signature Algorithm used in the OSCORE group, encoded as a CBOR array.
 Possible formats and values are the same ones admitted for the 'sign_params' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

+* 'pairwise_mode', encoded as a CBOR simple value.
+Its value is True if the OSCORE group uses the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, or False otherwise.

-* 'cs\_key\_enc', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the encoding of the public keys of group members, encoded as a CBOR integer.
-Possible values are the same ones admitted for the 'cs\_key\_enc' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.
+* 'alg', which is formatted as follows.
+If the configuration parameter 'pairwise_mode' has value False, this parameter has as value the CBOR simple value Null.
+Otherwise, this parameter specifies the AEAD Algorithm used in the OSCORE group to encrypt messages protected with the pairwise mode, encoded as a CBOR text string or a CBOR integer.
+Possible values are the same ones admitted for the 'alg' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 3.2.1 of I-D.ietf-ace-oscore-profile}}.

-* 'pairwise\_mode', defined in {{iana-ace-groupcomm-parameters}} of this document and encoded as a CBOR simple value.
-Its value is True if the OSCORE group supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, or False otherwise.

-* 'ecdh\_alg', defined in {{iana-ace-groupcomm-parameters}} of this document and formatted as follows.
-If the configuration parameter 'pairwise\_mode' has value False, this parameter has as value the CBOR simple value Null.
-Otherwise, this parameter specifies the ECDH algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
+* 'ecdh_alg', which is formatted as follows.
+If the configuration parameter 'pairwise_mode' has value False, this parameter has as value the CBOR simple value Null.
+Otherwise, this parameter specifies the Pairwise Key Agreement Algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'ecdh_alg' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

-* 'ecdh\_params', defined in {{iana-ace-groupcomm-parameters}} of this document and formatted as follows.
-If the configuration parameter 'pairwise\_mode' has value False, this parameter has as value the CBOR simple value Null.
-Otherwise, this parameter specifies the parameters for the ECDH algorithm used in the OSCORE group, encoded as a CBOR array.
+* 'ecdh_params', which is formatted as follows.
+If the configuration parameter 'pairwise_mode' has value False, this parameter has as value the CBOR simple value Null.
+Otherwise, this parameter specifies the parameters for the Pairwise Key Agreement Algorithm used in the OSCORE group, encoded as a CBOR array.
 Possible formats and values are the same ones admitted for the 'ecdh_params' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 ### Status Properties ### {#config-repr-status-properties}